Bill Tilman: World War II

 He volunteered for service in the Second World War; he first saw action during the Battle of France helping to cover the retreat in Flanders before getting to the beaches at Dunkirk.
 Tilman then served in North Africa, Iraq and Iran before being called on for special duty in 1943.
 He then was dropped by parachute into Albania behind enemy lines to fight with Albanian and Italian partisans.
 For his actions there he was awarded the Distinguished Service Order for his efforts, and was given the keys to the city of Belluno which he had helped save from occupation and destruction.

 Sailing / mountain exploration

 Following his military career behind enemy lines in the Second World War, Tilman took up deep sea sailing.
 Sailing in deep seas on the Bristol Channel Pilot Cutter Mischief, which he purchased in 1954, and subsequently on his other pilot cutters Sea Breeze and Baroque, Tilman voyaged to Arctic and Antarctic waters in search of new and uncharted mountains to climb.

 On his last voyage in 1977, in his eightieth year, Tilman was invited to ship as crew in En Avant with mountaineers sailing to the South Atlantic to climb Smith Island.
 The expedition was led, and the boat skippered, by the youthful Simon Richardson.
 He and his crew aboard the old, converted steel tug made it successfully and without incident to Rio de Janeiro.
-Thereafter, en route to the Falkland Islands, they disappeared without trace - it was presumed the ship had foundered with all hands.
+Thereafter, en route to the Falkland Islands, they disappeared without trace.
+It is presumed the ship had foundered with all hands.